 10 of 12

-October is the month of everyone's favorite holiday - Halloween.
-Well, it's my favorite holiday anyway.
-Another of my favorite days is English Language Day.
+October is the month of everyone's favorite holiday—Halloween.
+A lesser=known favorite is English Language Day.

 Holidays others will enjoy are:

 - Curious Events Day

 October is also Sarcastic Month and includes Chemistry Week.

 In November, you start to move into what is often called the holiday season, with Thanksgiving leading the way.

 Since families often gather for Thanksgiving, children can take advantage and celebrate Family Stories Month.
 Kids and their families should also enjoy Game and Puzzle Week.